Albertsons Boise Open

-The Albertsons Boise Open presented by Chevron is a professional golf tournament in Idaho on the Korn Ferry Tour, played annually at Hillcrest Country Club in Boise.
+The Albertsons Boise Open is a professional golf tournament in Idaho on the Korn Ferry Tour, played annually at Hillcrest Country Club in Boise.
 Held in mid-September for its first 23 years, the new September playoff schedule of the Web.com Tour in 2013 moved the Boise event up to late July.
 The event returned to mid-September in 2016, and became part of the Web.com Tour Finals as the penultimate event.
 The schedule was revised for 2019 and it moved to late August.

 History

 The tournament has been played every year since 1990, the first year of the tour, then known as the Ben Hogan Tour.
 It is one of four original tournaments on the current schedule.
 Future notable names in the top 20 that first year were Tom Lehman, John Daly, Jeff Maggert, and Stephen Ames; David Toms made the cut.

 Golf has been played on the site since the 1920s, originally named Idaho Country Club.
 Established in 1940, Hillcrest Country Club has been the only home of the tournament since its inception.
 The Boise Open was a 54-hole tournament for its first six years, a fourth round was added in 1996.